jefvdb/boilerplate_docker_compose/README.md

 Typically gets expanded with application servers, workers, queues and what have you.

+For development, please consider using `docker-compose_dev.yml`, it overlays your app sources as volumes and starts app_flask with the friendly debugger.

 ### web

 Runs a standard nginx with `/web/default.conf` as its config, serving from `/web/www`.